Can I extend my certification period under my current or previously approved Supervising Attorney(s)?

 Provide the requested information and click “Save.”
 A LOS Session ID will be created.

 Click on the new LOS Session ID number.
-Upload a completed LOS Session Semi-Annual Report Cover Sheet and your six graded exams, each with an appended LOS Session Exam Cover Sheet under the files section.
-Please make sure the LOS Session Semi-Annual Report Cover Sheet has the correct dates and the total hours studied for the period.
+Upload a completed LOS Session Semi-Annual Report Cover Sheet; your six graded exams, each with an appended LOS Session Exam Cover Sheet under the files section; and any other supporting documentation.
+Ensure the LOS Session Semi-Annual Report Cover Sheet has the correct dates and the total hours studied for the period.

 Click “Pay Now” and follow the steps to submit the study session.